-The NON-ESS BUS switch, located on the overhead console, is a two position switch labeled NORMAL and MANUAL which controls the nonessential buss relay.
-In the NORMAL position, if the generator fails or loads to the buss become excessive, the nonessential buss relay will open and power will be disconnected from the nonessential buss.
-When in the MANUAL position, the nonessential buss will be powered from the main DC buss regardless of generator operation.
+The NON-ESS BUS switch, located on the overhead console, is a twoposition switch labeled NORMAL and MANUAL which controls the nonessential bus relay.
+In the NORMAL position, if the generator fails or loads to the bus become excessive, the nonessential bus relay will open and power will be disconnected from the nonessential bus.
+When in the MANUAL position, the nonessential bus will be powered from the main DC bus regardless of generator operation.